|

 - Lim Biow Chuan, Member of Parliament

-- Ho Meng Kit, Permanent Secretary ( Pre-University in Raffles Institution)
+- Ho Meng Kit, former Permanent Secretary ( Pre-University in Raffles Institution)

 - Lam Chuan Leong, former Permanent Secretary